Valerioageno/kingpin-react-form/doc/docs/components/Input.md

 Input is hands down the most versatile among the inputs type since the number of different values the `type` attribute can have.

-For this reason quite probably you won't need always a `string` as return type and Kingping take actually care of it.
+For this reason quite probably you won't need always a `string` as return type and Kingpin take actually care of it.

 Basically if the `type` attribute is `range` or `number` the return tipe will be a